oboroc/oboroc.github.io/_posts/2021-03-11-intel-above-board-ps-pc-rtc-support.md

 So far I had lots of fun using Ghidra to disassemble original Intel driver.
 I did my best to format and clearly label functions and data structures and generally follow the logic along.
-WinMerge is fantastic for spotting the differences between binary files.
+WinMerge is a fantastic tool for spotting the differences between binary files.
 I left labes as lXXX, where XXX is the label address in hexadecimal.

 Next, I want to: